cybercongress/cyb-archeology/docs/cyb.md

 ## State Bar

-The purpose of state bar is to show user the ability of cyb to operate with web3 providers.
-Currently we have 3 providers: IPFS, Cyberd and Ethereum.
-State bar also shows endpoints and network names.
+Cyb is hiding all complexities of web3 connections under one colorful indicator that range from green to red.
+Ideally it works like indicator of internet connection we all used to see in smartphones.
+Connection indicator is cyberlinked to a `connect.cyb` app.
+It gives an ability for an agent to understand status of connections and chose web3 providers.

 ## main.cyb